Difference between revisions of "Stanley Nleya" - Pindula

 |+

 Stanley Nleya was a Zimbabwean war liberation hero who was one of the Zimbabwe People's Revolutionary Army (ZIPRA) commanders during the liberation struggle.
-He was declared a national hero and is due to be laid at the National Heroes Acre.[1]
+He was declared a national hero and was laid at the National Heroes Acre.[1]

 Background